Categories:

 Copy

-Return the DDL to create a stored procedure named stproc_1 that has one parameter of type FLOAT:
+Return the DDL to create a stored procedure named stproc_1 that has one argument with the data type FLOAT:

 SELECT GET_DDL('procedure', 'stproc_1(float)');